mpruna/prasleas/_posts/2020-06-03-Statistics-And-Analytics-ABCs.md

 Before we learn how to run we must learn how to walk.
 There is no skipping fundamentals.
 Data analysis was done with jupyter-notebook and it's available [at this location](https://github.com/mpruna/UFC-Data-Analytics).

+The python specific environment can be created using anaconda.
+The notebook for this project is read_ufc_data.ipynb.
+Project structure on Github:

+'''
+├── datasets
+├── environment.yml
+├── Images
+├── README.md
+├── read_ufc_data.ipynb
+├── ufcdata
+└── ufc_data_analytics.ipynb
+'''

 ![](../assets/img/stats_logo.png)